 - Political yard sign set on fire (wtvr.com)

-Ok, I might have confused the facts.
-One thing I know for sure: every kid in the U.S. is itchin’ to hit the streets with their killer costumes in pursuit of free candy.
+Ok, maybe I’m confusing the facts, but one thing I know for sure is that every kid in the U.S. will be itchin’ to hit the streets this Halloween in their killer costumes in hot pursuit of free candy.
 Halloween is the biggest, baddest holiday bash on the calendar for those little squirrels.
 Don’t ruin it for them by being a douche bag.

 Here’s a few tips to avoid a toilet paper job from the neighborhood kids: